top of page

 The Real Risk Isn’t Using AI — It’s Using It Casually

-Most legal professionals aren’t worried about AI because they’re careless.They’re worried because they care.
+Most legal professionals aren’t worried about AI because they’re careless.
+They’re concerned because they care.

 They know:

-• Courts still expect accuracy, not “best efforts”
+• Courts still expect accuracy, not “best efforts.”

-• Supervising attorneys remain responsible for work product
+• Supervising attorneys remain responsible for work product.

-• Ethical rules haven’t disappeared just because a tool is faster
+• Ethical rules haven’t disappeared just because a tool is faster.

-• “The software did it” is not a defensible explanation
+• “The software did it” is not a defensible explanation.

 The real risk isn’t AI itself — it’s informal, undocumented, or unreviewed use.